Over two billion users log in to YouTube every month.

 Even if a website has written about a subject, then you can reach out to them and share how your video adds a ‘media’ component to their article.
 And helps increase their time on page.

 If you have an existing email list or a website, then share your new videos with them.
 It’s a great way to garner engagement and drive initial views.
-The YouTube algo uses these initial engagement metrics to decide if the video will be distributed further on its platform.
+The YouTube algorithm uses these initial engagement metrics to decide if the video will be distributed further on its platform.

 4. Ask For Help From Your Viewers